teohsinyee/resume-parsing/Weekly-progress.md

 ## Week 16 (27-June to 01-July)
 1. Find out bottom line accuracy of current CNN model
-2. Try out different NN models
+2. Try out different NN models (Deeper NN)
 3. By the end of week, should push the accuracy to 95%

 ## Week 17 (...)